notlit69/OperaGX-Promo-Gen/README.md

 29-02-2024 : This gen is now patched.
-Opera Gx changed endpoints and made making a opera gx account necessary.
+Opera Gx changed endpoints and made having a opera gx account necessary.

 24-01-2024 : Opera finally started checking headers so I added headers.
 It should work now.